 *Toll-free number equivalent to a local number

-	**Caller ID shows a Google number—not the customer's number
+**On some calls, Caller ID shows a Google number, not the user's number

 How it works

-	When enabling call reporting, Google provides a unique phone number that's

-	displayed with your ads or extensions.
-If a potential customer calls or

-	messages this phone number, Google Ads will route the call or message to

-	your business phone number.
-You'll then be able to see detailed reports

-	about calls or messages generated from your ads..
+When enabling call reporting, Google provides a unique phone number that's displayed with your ads or assets.
+If a user calls this phone number, Google Ads will route the call to your business phone number.
+You'll then be able to see detailed reports about calls generated from your ads.

 About phone numbers

 Whenever possible, Google forwarding numbers will share the same area code or prefix number as your business.
 Otherwise, a local number area code or prefix for your geographic region will be used instead.
 In some cases, a local Google forwarding number may not be available.
 When this happens, your ad will show a toll-free Google forwarding number instead.
 Google forwarding numbers are either toll-free, equivalent to a local number, or a local number.